 The Windows Azure Deployment Tracker tool simplifies the deployment and management of cloud-based applications.
 Deployment Tracker fulfills your requirements by automating the process of compiling and deploying the application to cloud environments.

-Deployment Tracker provides the following capabilities:
+You can use Deployment Tracker to do the following:

 Build and deploy your application to the cloud with a single click.

-Audit deployments (who performed deployment, what version was deployed, where was the deployment done and when did the application get deployed).
+Audit deployments, including who performed deployment, what version was deployed, where the deployment was done, and when the application was deployed.

-Not to rely on directions from developers on what is needed and what does not support during deployment
+Not rely on directions from developers about what is needed and what is not supported during deployment.

-Get alerts on the status of the deployment (if there are problems or not)
+Get alerts about the status of the deployment whether or not there are problems.

-You can streamline multiple deployments.
+Perform multiple, simultaneous deployments.

-Roll back to the previous version deployed of with a single click.
+Roll back to the previously deployed version with a single click.

-View Azure application deployment results and manage filters.
+View the results of a Windows Azure application deployment, and manage filters.

 Purpose

-This document provides an overview of the Deployment Tracker sample application by describing the application and taking the reader through different usage scenarios.
+This document provides an overview of the Deployment Tracker sample application by describing the application and by taking you through different usage scenarios.

 System requirements